State Long-Term Care Ombudsman (LTCO) Programs

 State Long-Term Care Ombudsman Programs

 Medicaid funding may be available for certain administrative costs related to activities performed by state Long-Term Care Ombudsman (LTCO) Programs that benefit the state’s Medicaid program.
 The information below is intended to provide more detailed guidance regarding claimable and non-claimable LTCO activities.
-For general guidance on Medicaid administrative claiming requirements, go to Medicaid Administrative Homepage.

 In order for Medicaid administrative funding to be available, the LTCO must have an interagency agreement or other contractual arrangement with the State Medicaid agency that is supported by an allocation methodology which divides LTCO costs among benefiting programs in accordance with the benefits received so that Medicaid only pays for its fair share.
 This methodology must be included in the State’s approved Public Assistance Cost Allocation Plan.